zaccymomo/css-exercises/flex/03-flex-header-2/README.md

 - Items are arranged horizontally as seen in the outcome image.
 - There is 16px between each item on both sides of the header.
 - flex is used to arrange everything.

+From this exercise, I learnt that styles are applied to it's children.
+It goes by levels.
+I group items together by giving it a class.